ergoplatform/ergodocs/docs/mining/withdraw.md

+/// admonition | Keep in mind
+  type: warning
-> Please note this page is a WIP, contain information that pre-dates [EIP-27](eip27.md)
+  Please note this page is a WIP, contain information that pre-dates [EIP-27](eip27.md)
+///

 # Spending Mining Rewards